milo-hyben/rest2ddb/README.md

 Working demo is in progress using elli web framework (git://github.com/knutin/elli.git) and it will be posted on github.

-Supported REST operations:
+Supported REST operations: GET, PUT, POST, PATCH, DELETE

-GET, DELETE

-PUT - Not implemented yet

-POST - Not implemented yet

-PATCH - Not implemented yet

-Prerequisites:

-erlang installed

-rebar installed
+Prerequisites: erlang, rebar

 How to compile: